-$ 8,750 per person sharing
+$ 9,950 per person sharing

 This expedition features a unique opportunity to engage with an Ocelot research team (The Wild Source pioneered this in 2018), providing an outstanding chance to observe South America’s next largest spotted cat.
-The ocelot researcher will lead a number of activities, including game drives in an area where ocelot are frequently observed hunting along irrigation ditches.
-This safari is led by big cat researcher, Bill Given, and this combination of exploring The Pantanal’s waterways by private chartered boat, with a prime land based area in the wild southern Pantanal delivers a remarkable wildlife experience (especially for cat fanatics).
+The ocelot researcher will lead a number of activities, including game drives in an area where ocelots are frequently observed hunting along irrigation ditches and we plan to attempt to capture/research collar an ocelot under an effort funded by The Wild Source Foundation.

 This safari is led by The Wild Source’s Brooke Mitchell, along with our in-country Brazilian guide experts.
 The combination of exploring The Pantanal’s waterways by private chartered boat, with a prime land-based area in the wild southern Pantanal delivers a remarkable wildlife experience.

 Jaguars have become a magnet for tourism.
 They are certainly the focal point of this expedition but the thriving jaguar population is also an indicator of the health of this natural system.
 Many of these species are charismatic, colorful, and/or simply fascinating.
 There is no doubt this is one of the world’s premier wildlife-watching destinations.